 Chris now operates both Red Cap Vineyards and very limited production wines from his other wine brand, Phamus.
 Eventually he plans to merge his Phamus wines under the Red Cap label.
 We will combine our review of Phamus Wines with this review at that time.

 Once someone sees the soil of this vineyard site one quickly determines how Tom and Desiree decided upon the name Red Cap.
-The soil is very red and rocky, iron-rich volcanic soils that have been oxidized over time due to exposure to the elements.
+The soil is noticeably red and rocky, featuring iron-rich volcanic soils that have been oxidized over time due to exposure to the elements.
 The soils are also nutrient poor, not necessarily bad for growing premium wine grapes, however Tom introduces small amounts of organic material each year next to the vine trunks.

 The swinging boy on the label often immediately gets the attention of those who are seeing the wines for the first time.
 Tom & Desiree have three children and were inspired to create a label such as this one to “…represent the spirit of wonder and fun that we all try to embody on a daily basis.”
 The image of this swinging boy was designed by talented Camas, Washington based scratchboard illustrator, Roger Xavier.

 Tom’s true passion is in the vineyard and as he says, “this is his best job to date”.
-We can see why after visiting; the vineyards grow in a very zen-like location and are surrounded by tall pine trees – this is hillside Napa Valley at its best.
+We can see why after visiting; the vineyards grow in a very zen-like location and are surrounded by tall pine trees; this is hillside Napa Valley at its best.

 Select Wines